Drama & Theatre Studies A Level

 • Participate in practical and engaging acting skills workshops

-• Watch live theatre and learn how to evaluate live performance
+• Watch live theatre and learn how theatre is produced

 • Prepare and perform large scale productions